bifani/bifani.github.io/github.io/content/about.md

 ---
 title: "About Me"
-menu: main
-type: page
 ---

+I have over ten years of research experience in particle physics that I gained by playing central roles in diverse aspects of three international collaborations based at the European Organisation for Nuclear Research (CERN).
+Throughout my career I have been the leading analyst of numerous high-impact and cutting-edge analyses of large datasets, and I have developed high-level problem-solving, collaborative and communication skills.

 **Data Science**: During my career I have developed an extensive expertise on all aspects of data processing and analysis.
-I have supervised and optimised the preparation, quality control and selection of small and large datasets (up to several Petabytes) by improving existing or creating new algorithms, and exploiting distributed systems for parallel computing.
-I have designed, tuned and validated original models (e.g. linear, logistic) to accurately describe the data while reducing systematic biases.
+I have supervised and optimised the preparation, quality control and selection of small and large datasets by improving existing or creating new algorithms, and exploiting distributed systems for parallel computing.
+I have designed, tuned and validated original models to accurately describe the data while reducing systematic biases.
 I am very familiar with statistical methods, in particular hypothesis testing and statistical estimators.
-I have pioneered very diverse and high-impact analysis pipelines with novel ideas, cross-validation, enhanced visualisations, robust reproducibility and state-of-the-art techniques including machine learning (e.g. decision trees, neural networks, clustering).
+I have pioneered very diverse and high-impact analysis pipelines with novel ideas, cross-validation, enhanced visualisations, robust reproducibility and state-of-the-art techniques including machine learning.
 For instance, my research has the potential to reshape our understanding of Nature with the vast datasets that will be accumulated in the next years.

 **Collaborative Work**: I am a natural team player.
 I have worked in very small teams as well as with about a dozen colleagues on the same research topic.
 I have planned and managed the activities of multiple teams, which range from few tens up to about 100 members at various levels of experience.I have organised and chaired meetings, conferences and workshops with up to hundreds of participants.
 I have scheduled and supervised work of others effectively as well as reviewed the results of their data analyses until publication.